 I really wanted to visit the Rodin Museum.
 I have lovely memories of these gardens.
 But, to Nat’s point, we had limited time and still lots to see.
 The gardens themselves would be limited since it was winter too.So, we continued on toward the Jardin Des Tuileries.
 Bellies rumbling, we stopped at the Vente a Emporter kiosk in the gardens for some Parisian (nutella and lemon/sugar) crepes and some of the best hot chocolates we’ve ever experienced.
 It was lovely to sit and watch the world go by for a while– to treasure our presence in Paris and enjoy the present moment.As much as we would have liked to stay there, more beckoned.
 We continued up the Champs Elysées toward the Arc De Triomphe.
 The ferris wheel slowly turned in front of us.
 People sat relaxing in the chairs around the pond.
 On the street at the Place de la Concorde, ferraris sat waiting to be rented.
 Only in Paris, oui?

 Far more interesting than shiny sports cars, we were surprised to find Christmas markets along the Champs Elysées.
-Stalls were filled with vendors selling everything from roasted chestnuts, to custom jewellery, to cheeses in assorted colours (green cheese anyone – and not in the moldy way!!), and of course, the never ending tacky souvenirs of Eiffel Towers and glass ornaments.I’ve been a market vendor in Texas, selling my photography, but I’ve never seen a market like this.
+Stalls were filled with vendors selling everything from roasted chestnuts, to jewellery like the gorgeous ones from DreamlandJewelry.com, to cheeses in assorted colours (green cheese anyone – and not in the moldy way!!), and of course, the never ending tacky souvenirs of Eiffel Towers and glass ornaments.I’ve been a market vendor in Texas, selling my photography, but I’ve never seen a market like this.
 It existed at a whole other level.
 There were so many items to choose from – woollen hats, lavender, olive oils, jewellery, champagne, hot beer (yep, it’s a thing and smelled quite nasty) – You get the idea.
 Somehow we managed to keep our money in our wallets.
 We figured we had no room and besides, there was nothing that lured us in enough to hand over our hard-earned cash.

 One thing I’ve learned as a full-time traveller is that I’m not interested in anything that isn’t practical.
 I bought a canvas tote bag in London only to keep our layers, umbrella, water stowed as we wandered the streets.
 I’ll replenish my toiletries on the road (you’re welcome).
 It’s freeing to be so unencumbered by these things.The Arc de Triomphe was calling our name.
 When we arrived, it was starting to rain.
 Of course it was!
 You can always count on a rainy day when you absolutely don’t want or need one.